atk4/data/docs/fields.md

 Fields have properties, which define its behaviour.
 Some properties apply on how the values are handled or restrictions on interaction, other values can even help with data visualization.
-For example if :php:attr:`Field::enum` is used with Agile UI form, it will be displayed as radio button or a drop-down:
+For example if {php:attr}`Field::enum` is used with Agile UI form, it will be displayed as radio button or a drop-down:

 ```